How to Escape the Five Career Traps

 You know something is off.
 You just haven't been able to name it yet.

 The senior leaders I work with are technically excellent, commercially proven, and deeply trusted by their organizations.
 They are not failing.
-They are not moving.
+They are successful but no longer moving up the org chart and salary bands.
 They are responsible for more than their peers, compensated for less than they're worth, and the question they ask themselves is no longer what's next.
 It's how long can I keep doing this.

 After four years of coaching executives in financial services, here are the five traps I see most often.
 At least one will feel like it was written about you.

-The cost of each one is real, calculable, and compounding.
+The cost of each one is real, calculable, and compounds every year.

 Ready to identify which trap is limiting your next move?